No one knows the full scope of real estate scams since no international agency compiles statistics.

 Around the world, courts hear similar cases on a regular basis.
 Nonetheless, no one knows the full scope of global real estate scams since no one single agency is charged with the responsibility to compile statistics.
 Moreover, victims may be too embarrassed to report their experiences anyway.

-Based on cases reported in the press, overseas property scams plague Bulgaria, Cape Verde, Estonia, the Indian state of Goa, among other locations.
+Based on cases reported in the press, overseas property scams plague Belize, Bulgaria, Cape Verde, Estonia, and the Indian state of Goa, among other locations.

 Warning from the FBI

 For its part, the FBI issued a warning of its own to owners of rental housing.
 The warning concerns a property scam that can affect both Americans as well as citizens of any other country interested in renting homes in the United States.
 Scammers take ads from legitimate real estate listings, alter them and then repost them elsewhere online.
 Quite often, the scammer may even use the real estate agent’s real name and create a fake email address to provide an opaque veneer of legitimacy.

 A potential renter who responds will receive an email purportedly from the owner.
 In reality, of course, the scammer is the one who sends it.
 The fraudulent “owner” typically writes that he and his wife are doing missionary work in a foreign country and need someone to rent their home while they are away.
 If the victim is interested, he or she is asked to send money to the “owner” in the foreign country.
 These funds go directly to the scammer, who promptly disappears.
 The would-be renter loses his or her money entirely.